AMENDED AND RESTATED AS OF November 1, 2019

 Article V – Officers

 Section 1.
 Elected Officers.
-The Organization’s “Elected Officers” shall be the President, President-Elect, Past President, Vice President, Secretary, Treasurer-Elect, Treasurer, Past Treasurer, and Student Representative.
-Each elected officer shall serve in a volunteer capacity and shall not receive a salary for her service.
+The Organization’s “Elected Officers” shall be the President, President-Elect, Past President, Vice President, Secretary, Treasurer-Elect, Treasurer, Past Treasurer, Student Representative-Elect and Student Representative.
+Each elected officer shall serve in a volunteer capacity and shall not receive a salary for their service.

 Section 2.
 Executive Officer.
 The Board shall hire an Executive Officer who shall be employed by the Organization.
 The Executive Officer shall serve at the pleasure of and subject to the approval of the Board.